-The Division for Parks and Cemeteries makes sure that graves are provided as and when need arises, bereaved families purchase graves for use and as a division the service is done in all proclaimed cemeteries.
+The division for Parks and Cemeteries makes sure that graves are provided as and when need arises, bereaved families purchase graves for use and as a division the service is done in all proclaimed cemeteries.

-The municipality was able to identify an area declared as a park at Malamulelethe project is completed and general maintenance is done weekly.
+The municipality was able to identify an area declared as park at Malamulele and the project is completed and General maintenance is also done weekly.

 General maintenance is also done in all two cemeteries.
-There are two cemeteries around our proclaimed areas namely: Malamulele Cemetery and Vuwani Cemetery.
+There are two cemeteries around our proclaimed areas namely: Malamulele cemetery and Vuwani cemetery.